 3 Things to Watch Out For When Hiring a DWI Lawyer

-Many honors a lawyer posts are bought.
+Many lawyers purchase honors that they then post.
 There are many companies that make a living off sending advertisements to lawyers for awards.
 For example: Top … Lawyers, etc. For a certain fee the lawyer pays, the lawyer receives a plaque and the website code to list on their website.
 These violate ethical rules of advertising in many states.
 They are certainly misleading when it comes to portraying competence.
 Competence and quality in a lawyer cannot be bought.
 (Mimi sticks with her training and hard earned accolades.
 Her work with the National College of DUI Defense is long standing and her board certification in DWI by the NCDD is recognized by the American Bar Association and the Texas Board of Legal Specialization.
 It is the only DWI board certification in both the country and Texas to be recognized by such.)